wp-plugins/archive/readme.txt

 2. In Archive, also possible to restore

 == Changelog ==
+= 0.0.4 =
+* add shortcode to list on frontend
+* add function to add all items to wp query, set only via var in php file

 = 0.0.3 =
 * small fixes on language file for better read.
 * cron on default inactive